milanwiedemann/questionnaires/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# questionnaires: An R data package full of questionnaires
+# An R data package full of questionnaires

 <!-- badges: start -->